-As with any large computer program (and GULP currently runs to about 460,000 lines) there is always the possibility of bugs.
+As with any large computer program (and GULP currently runs to about 750,000 lines) there is always the possibility of bugs.
 While every attempt is made to ensure that there aren't any and to trap incorrect input there can be no guarantee that a user won't find some way of breaking the program.
 So it is important to be vigilant and to think about your answers - remember GIGO!
 Immature optimising compilers can also be a common source of grief.
 As with most programs, the author accepts no liability for any errors but will attempt to correct any that are reported.

-As from GULP3.4, the program has migrated to Fortran 90 and should compile with any standard f90 compiler.
+As from GULP3.4, the program has migrated to Fortran 90 (including subsequently some features from later standards).
 From version 4.0 the code included several major additions, the most significant of which are the addition of the ReaxFF reactive force field and also the facility to use continuum dielectric solvation in multiple dimensions through the COSMIC algorithm, derived as the name would suggest from COSMO.
 A further major improvement is the addition of a stochastic thermostat/barostat with a new integrator in molecular dynamics.
 This is far more robust than the old schemes used and less sensitive to the choice of parameters.
 Finally, the ability to calculate PDF data has been added courtesy of Beth Cope and Martin Dove (University of Cambridge at the time; now Queen Mary, University of London).
 In version 4.2 the calculation of thermal conductivity has been added based on the Allen-Feldman approach for diffusons.
 This was achieved through a collaboration with Jason Larkin (Carnegie Mellon, Pittsburgh).
-From version 4.6 onwards there is also the option to output files to interface with ShengBTE in order to perform more accurate calculations of thermal conductivity.